gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Handler.
 CRYPTO chunks will be forwarded to the protection engine whilst plain control chunks will be forwarded to SCTP chunk handler.
-During PROTECTION PENDING state, plain control chunks and CRYPTO chunks CANNOT be bundled within the same SCTP packet.
+During PROTECTION PENDING state, plain control chunks and CRYPTO chunks bundled within the same SCTP packet will be handled as protocol error.

 When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTED state, the CRYPTO chunk handler will receive